This post may contain affiliate links.

 How to Serve Salmon Salad

 • In Lettuce Wraps.
-Keep things light and healthy by serving this salad inside lettuce cups, use a lettuce leaf like romaine lettuce or bibb lettuce leaves.
+Keep things light and healthy by serving this salad inside lettuce cups.
+Use a sturdy lettuce leaf like romaine lettuce or bibb lettuce leaves.

 • Over Greens.
 You can’t go wrong with serving a green salad to go with salmon salad.
-What salad you have with salmon salad is up to you.
 A simple bed of greens or Arugula Salad would be delightful.

 • With Crackers.
 Give snack time a major upgrade by serving this salmon salad with crackers (these Ranch Crackers are divine).